Faculty & Staff

 When new acquaintances find out I teach writing, it’s not unusual for them to lament a broad decline in the nation’s writing skills.
 How does it make me feel, they ask, that students, say, don’t know the difference between adjectives and adverbs?
 Or, can I believe it that people hardly even know what apostrophes do, let alone where to put them?
 As someone who treasures good, careful prose, I’m sympathetic to these worries.
 But as an educator, I think it’s important to steer the conversation in a different direction.
 What makes us think that students’ knowledge of the parts of speech ...

 V.J.
-Manzo (Ph.D.
-Temple University, M.M.
-New York University) is Associate Professor of Music at WPI.
+Manzo, Ph.D. is Associate Professor of Music at WPI.
 He is a composer and guitarist with research interests in theory and composition, artificial intelligence, interactive music systems, and music cognition.
 V.J. is author of several books published by Oxford University Press including Max/MSP/Jitter for Music, Foundations of Music Technology, and co-author of Interactive Composition and Environmental Sound Artists.
-He has created numerous software projects including the Modal Object Library, a collection of programming objects to control ...
+He has created numerous software projects including the Modal Object Library, a collection of programming objects to control harmony in algorithmic and electro-acoustic ...

 Phone: +1 (508) 8315000 x5356

 One of the most rewarding pleasures of teaching at WPI is the diversity of cultures you find in and around campus.
-So, besides teaching Spanish, I make my goal to broaden my students’ knowledge of Hispanic countries and to promote cultural understanding inside and outside the classroom.
-I teach the importance of understanding different lifestyles and ways of expression in other parts of the world-differences that we can find in each of the Hispanic countries.
-In order to accomplish this, I include role-plays, team work, films, presentations and group activities that combine oral and written ...
+My main goal is to broaden my students’ knowledge of Hispanic countries and promote cultural understanding inside and outside the classroom.
+I teach the importance of understanding different lifestyles and ways of expression in other parts of the world---differences that we can also find in each of the Hispanic countries.
+My courses include more than grammar, vocabulary, essays, speaking, and writing.
+I also teach culture and history (in Spanish) from around the world to my ...

 Dr. McIntyre’s research interests include writing fiction and creative nonfiction, collaborative writing, narrative theory, literary magazine publishing, the contemporary novel, the intersection of literary and genre fiction, and the gothic.
 Her short story collection, Mad Prairie, was selected by Roxane Gay as the winner of the Flannery O'Connor Award and is out now from University of Georgia Press.
 She co-edits WPI's award-winning speculative literary magazine hex literary.
 Learn more about WPI's new minor in creative writing!